-Obviously, it is much safer and better to stay invested for 10 years or more to get maximum benefit of ELSS.
-Short term returns in equity investment are always more volatile but long term returns are to large extent consistent and predictable.
+Obviously, it is much safer and better to stay invested for 10 years or more to get the maximum benefit of ELSS.
+Short term returns in equity investment are always more volatile but long term returns are to a large extent consistent and predictable.

-How to shortlist a good ELSS fund?
+How to shortlist the best ELSS fund?

 If the Fund is holding a lot of Red stocks, it means it’s taking high risks.
-Over long term, good quality (Green) stocks give the highest returns but occasionally a fund may buy risky (Red) stocks to generate high returns in short term which may go against it.
+Over the long term, good quality (Green) stocks give the highest returns but occasionally a fund may buy risky (Red) stocks to generate high returns in the short term which may go against it.

 Though past returns are no guarantee to future returns, a fund that has generated consistent returns in the past is more likely to keep doing so in the future, other things being the same.

-Upside potential: Again just like you wouldn’t buy a stock if there is no further upside left, you should check for the upside potential before you buy an MF.
+Again just like you wouldn’t buy a stock if there is no further upside left, you should check for the upside potential before you buy an MF.